josxha/flutter-maplibre/README.md

 This is a broad orientation about what functionality could be added.
 The list is orientated on MapLibre GL JS and the flutter-maplibre-gl map controller.
+Some controller methods will be changed to provide a different annotation API.

 | Feature                                        | web | android | iOS | windows | macOS | linux |
 |------------------------------------------------|-----|---------|-----|---------|-------|-------|